jjppof/goldensun_html5/README.md

 ![golden sun html5](assets/images/misc/logo.jpg?raw=true)

-An online **Golden Sun Engine** entirely built in HTML5 with [PhaserJS CE 2.19.0](http://phaser.io/).
+An **Golden Sun Engine** entirely built in HTML5 with [PhaserJS CE 2.19.0](http://phaser.io/).

-**See the [DEMO](https://jjppof.github.io/goldensun_html5/index).** Prefer to use Chrome based browsers.
+**See the [DEMO](https://jjppof.github.io/goldensun_html5/index).** Use Chromium based browsers.
+Don't use Firefox.

+- With this project, **people should be able to make a GS like game without any programming skills**.
 - **This repository is just the engine**.
 I'm not planning to do many maps, animations, items etc. Content here is just enough to show the functionalities.
-- With this project, **people should be able to make a GS like game without any programming skills**.
 - This project does not aim to do exactly the same engine as GS, but very similar.
 - **WE NEED HELP!** Please, feel free to reach me if you want to do so.
 Join our [**discord server**](https://discord.gg/fYFSxPMjmS).
 - If you found any bug, please create an [issue](https://github.com/jjppof/goldensun_html5/issues/new) for it.